RonDingDing/restframework_datachange/README.md

 ]
 ```

-# 4. Adding new data based on two or more fields
+# 4. Add new data based on two or more fields.

 Suppose we want to join the ```"country"``` field and the ```"name"``` field to form a ```"detail"``` field.